Data protection law in transition: A conversation with expert Katharina Raabe-Stuppnig

 Data protection as an enabler

 Since the introduction of the GDPR in 2018, the need for legal support has increased enormously – and remains high.
-This is not least because the regulation makes no distinction between large corporations and small companies.
+This is not least due to the fact that the regulation makes no distinction between large corporations and small companies.
 All must meet the same standards.

 “A functioning data protection management system is a real enabler today,” explains Raabe-Stuppnig.
-“It gives companies an overview of systems, processes and risks – and forms the basis for optimisation and efficiency increases.”
+“It provides companies with an overview of systems, processes and risks – and forms the basis for optimizations and efficiency improvements.”

-At the same time, the environment is becoming increasingly complex: New legislation such as NIS-2, the Cyber Resilience Act, the AI Act or the Data Act places additional demands on companies – across all industries.
-Those who have already created a stable data protection foundation have a clear advantage.
+At the same time, the environment is becoming increasingly complex: new legislation such as NIS-2, the Cyber Resilience Act, the AI Act and the Data Act are placing additional demands on companies – across all sectors.
+Those who have already created a stable data protection foundation now have a clear advantage.

 Digital Transformation Strategies